magento/pwa-studio/pwa-devdocs/src/product-recs/index.md

 ```

 After you install the `@magento/venia-product-recommendations` package, your storefront will collect shopper behavior with no additional setup.
-To place recommendation items on a page, use the Targetables feature in the local intercept file to insert the `VeniaProductRecommendations` component inside the UI component where you want the recommendation items to appear.
+To place recommendation units on a page, use the Targetables feature in the local intercept file to insert the `VeniaProductRecommendations` component inside the UI component where you want the recommendation items to appear.

 ```js
 import { VeniaProductRecommendations } from '@magento/venia-product-recommendations'